 Our Dental Treatments

 Amalgam is the silver coloured alloy most people are familiar with when they see fillings in their/others mouths.
 Despite its bad press with regards to Mercury release and the systemic effects, it is still the most widely placed material today.
-This is due to its relative low cost and ease of use.
-For those who do not want silver fillings in their teeth there are a wide range of options available.
+This is due to its relatively low cost and ease of use.
+For those who do not want silver fillings in their teeth, there ae a wide range of options available.
 We will discuss this with you after your examination.

 Take it easy

 We have flexible appointment times, both early and late, from 8:30am-9pm